 However, it’s also up to you to do your research.

-If you’re shopping for a foam crib mattress, our advice is to look for the CertiPUR-US® in combination with other certifications, such as GREENGUARD Gold.
+If you’re shopping for a foam crib mattress, our advice is to look for the CertiPUR-US® in combination with other certifications, such as GREENGUARD Gold, or avoid foam all together.

 And if you want to double check whether your foam crib mattress uses CertiPUR-US® certified foam, you can find a complete list of companies and brands offering products containing CertiPUR-US certified foam at www.certipur.us/listings.